hyungkwonko/hyungkwonko.github.io/about/index.md

 #### [](#header-4)_Jun.
 2018 - Sep.
 2018:_ Intern at Wesley Quest in Seoul, South Korea
 _Strategic consulting firm, Research Associate_
 Participated in two big data projects.
-Made deep-learning based prediction model using Python
-1. Improvement of the management system and air quality in Seoul Metro (E2A9F3ent: Seoul Digital Foundation)
+Made deep-learning based prediction model using Python 1.Improvement of the management system and air quality in Seoul Metro (client: Seoul Digital Foundation)
-2. Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)
+2.Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)
 <br/>

 #### [](#header-4)_Mar.
 2017 - Nov.
 2018:_ Intern at Lab for Probability and Statistical Modeling